 Previous stories:

-The two stories at the bottom are
+The two stories at the bottom are about my wife

-story names are above the bottom two and progress up the page chronologically.
+above the bottom two and progress up the page chronologically.

 36. Costa